nordic-mountain/TheTechyKid/README.md

 - I am a Pyhon programmer.
 - I am learning Javascript.
 - Made a website in python using Flask
-- Made Ui in Python
+- Made UI in Python

 ## 💻 My Projects